Anticipatory Anxiety occurs when you experience the emotion of anxiety in response to an anticipated threat that may or may not happen in the future.

 - What if I fail?

-- What if my boss sees that I haven’t done my job properly?
+- What if my boss sees that I haven’t done my job correctly?

 - What if I mess up?

-One thing you might notice is that none of these things are happening right now.
-If you are awake at 4am, lying in bed, they are really only occurring in your thought processes.
+One thing you might notice is that none of these things is happening right now.
+If you are awake at 4 am, lying in bed, they are only occurring in your thought processes.

 Anticipatory anxiety and panic attacks

-If you have panic attacks you will know that they can occur out of the blue, with no real thought processes present, but in this article I am only going to talk to you about them in relation to anticipatory anxiety.
+If you have panic attacks, you will know that they can occur out of the blue, with no real thought processes present.
+Still, in this article, I will only talk to you about them concerning anticipatory anxiety.